shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-visualstudio-configure-upgrade.md

 <properties
-   pageTitle="Configuración de la actualización de una aplicación de Service Fabric | Microsoft Azure" description="Obtenga información sobre cómo configurar los parámetros para la actualización de la aplicación de Service Fabric mediante Microsoft Visual Studio." services="service-fabric" documentationCenter="na" authors="cawaMS"
+   pageTitle="Configure the upgrade of a Service Fabric application | Microsoft Azure" description="Learn how to configure the settings for upgrading a Service Fabric application by using Microsoft Visual Studio." services="service-fabric" documentationCenter="na" authors="cawaMS"